Own-Data-Privateer/hoardy-web/tool/README.md

   : set the default value of `--expr` to `response.body|eb|scrub response &all_refs,-inline_headers`; i.e. `scrub` response body as follows: remap all links and references to their replay URLs, even when they are not available in the index, censor out all dynamic content; results will be self-contained; default

 - buckets:
-  - `--default-bucket, --default-profile NAME`
+  - `--default-bucket, --default-profile STR`
-  : default bucket name to use when a client does not specify any; default: `default`
+  : a bucket name to use when an `HTTP`-submission does not specify any; default: `default`
   - `--ignore-buckets, --ignore-profiles`
-  : ignore bucket names specified by clients and always use `--default-bucket` instead
+  : ignore bucket names specified by `HTTP`-submissions and use the value of `--default-bucket` instead

 - file output options:
   - `--compress`